Gneiss, shores & moors: 2019 Harris & Lewis Landscape Photography Workshop

 Duration: 6 days/ 5 nights

-2017 IS NOW FULLY BOOKED; PLEASE GET IN TOUCH VIA EMAIL OR TELEPHONE IF YOU’D LIKE TO BE ON THE RESERVE LIST FOR ANY CANCELLATIONS.
-THERE ARE 3 PLACES LEFT FOR 2018.
+2018 IS NOW FULLY BOOKED; PLEASE GET IN TOUCH VIA EMAIL OR TELEPHONE IF YOU’D LIKE TO BE ON THE RESERVE LIST FOR ANY CANCELLATIONS.
+The 2019 dates are; Thursday 26th September to Tuesday 1st October.

 The Isles of Lewis and Harris offer a wonderful variety of scenery and subject matter for the photographer, with rugged cliffs and sea stacks, white sandy beaches, impossibly blue seas and windswept moorland; and sometimes, the most incredible display of light and colour.